Intrusion Inc. (INTZ) Registers a Bigger Fall Than the Market: Important Facts to Note

-The upcoming earnings release of Intrusion Inc. will be of great interest to investors.
-The company is predicted to post an EPS of -$0.09, indicating a 18.18% growth compared to the equivalent quarter last year.
-At the same time, our most recent consensus estimate is projecting a revenue of $2.03 million, reflecting a 14.41% rise from the equivalent quarter last year.
+The investment community will be closely monitoring the performance of Intrusion Inc. in its forthcoming earnings report.
+The company's earnings per share (EPS) are projected to be -$0.09, reflecting a 18.18% increase from the same quarter last year.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.03 million, up 14.41% from the prior-year quarter.

-For the full year, the Zacks Consensus Estimates are projecting earnings of -$0.38 per share and revenue of $8.72 million, which would represent changes of +17.39% and +22.89%, respectively, from the prior year.
+For the full year, the Zacks Consensus Estimates project earnings of -$0.38 per share and a revenue of $8.72 million, demonstrating changes of +17.39% and +22.89%, respectively, from the preceding year.

-Investors should also note any recent changes to analyst estimates for Intrusion Inc. These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+It's also important for investors to be aware of any recent modifications to analyst estimates for Intrusion Inc. Recent revisions tend to reflect the latest near-term business trends.
 Therefore, positive revisions in estimates convey analysts' confidence in the business performance and profit potential.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed a 20.64% decrease.
-Intrusion Inc. currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 20.64% lower within the past month.
+Right now, Intrusion Inc. possesses a Zacks Rank of #4 (Sell).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report